-Crissy: Yeah, so I've recently started a business, and it's called Daisy Star Coaching & Support.
+Crissy: Yeah, so I’ve recently started a business, and it’s called Daisy Star Coaching & Support.
 What we offer is we offer online courses that are based on Mike Dooley.
-He's the New York Times bestselling author that teaches about thoughts becoming things and about the universe, and he was another piece in my life during that healing journey.
+He’s the that teaches about thoughts becoming things and about the universe, and he was another piece in my life during that healing journey.
 I think it was about 2012 when I found his book.

 That started kind of the mind and soul piece of my healing journey.
 And so with Daisy Star, I’ve started a healing business where people who have experienced any kind of trauma, whether through their life or through somebody else they love, are helping them survive through trauma or move forward through trauma.

 We’re trauma-informed and just teach about the effects of trauma on our body and how to move forward with that and find abundance in life.
 Those are what our courses are.
 The main points of our courses are that life is magical and that you are powerful, and that everyone deserves to be happy and successful.
 Those are the points of my courses.
 I offer four different courses.
 I have a child’s course called “I Believe In Me,” and then adult programs as well.